 NOTE: The information in the following chart is somewhat inconsistent with Alaska law on who can consent to a release of information under the testimonial victim/victim counselor privilege.
 (See Section IV(C).)
-If the release of information does not involve information being sought in a criminal, legislative, or administrative proceeding - where the testimonial privilege would apply - then the VAWA requirements for minors and consent to release should be followed.
+If the release of information does not involve information being sought in a criminal, legislative, or administrative proceeding - where the testimonial privilege would apply - then the VAWA requirements for minors and consent to releases should be followed.

-If the victim is an If the minor is If the minor is For a legally unemancipated incapable of knowingly able to receive incapacitated minor, the release consenting, then the services under person, a courtmust be signed by parent or guardian may law without appointed guardian the minor and by a consent to a release on the parent or can consent to the parent or guardian. the minor's behalf.
-If a guardian's release of Consent for release parent or guardian consent, then information. of information may not be given by the abuser of the minor or the abuser of the minor's parent. consents on behalf of a minor, the program should attempt to notify the minor about the release of information as appropriate, e.g., for their age. they may sign the release of information without additional consent.
-Consent for release of information may not be given by the abuser of the legally incapacitated person.
+If the victim is an unemancipated minor, the release must be signed by the minor and by a parent or guardian.
+Consent for release of information may not be given by the abuser of the minor or the abuser of the minor's parent.

+If the minor is incapable of knowingly consenting, then the parent or guardian may consent to a release on the minor's behalf.
+If a parent or guardian consents on behalf of a minor, the program should attempt to notify the minor about the release of information as appropriate, e.g., for their age.

+If the minor is able to receive services under law without the parent or guardian's consent, then they may sign the release of information without additional consent.